likecoin/docs/user-guide/civic-liker/civic-liker-paid-by-payme.md

 description: For Hong Kong resident only
 ---

-# How to pay Civic Liker yearly scubscription by PayMe or FPS
+# How to pay Civic Liker yearly subscription by PayMe or FPS

 #### _**The following applies to Civic Liker 1.0, please contact LikeCoin help desk before making the payment.**_